 Cloth napkins.
 Save a tree or two and keep your child supplied with cloth napkins for the school year.
 Not only are they a more environmentally friendly option than paper towels, but if you can actually train your kids to use them over their sleeves, you might save on stain remover!

 So, those are the basics.
 Start shopping for those lunchbox essentials now and you won’t have to worry about it again until it’s time to decide what to pack in the box.
 That’s a post for another day!

-PS–We know back to school time is busy, so how nice would it be to have a delicious, healthy and homemade meal just waiting for you to pull out of your freezer when you need it?
-The new and improved Freezer Meal Club can help you do just that!
-Learn more here!
+PS–We know back-to-school time is busy, so how nice would it be to have a delicious, healthy, and homemade meal just waiting for you to pull out of your freezer when you need it?
+Check out our amazing assortment of freezer meal ebooks here!